Babylon Empire Timeline in the Right Order

 Step6Insert Milestone Images

-• Go to Insert > Picture > Local Pictures and upload images like Babylon’s walls, ziggurats, kings, or artifacts.
+• Go to Insert > Picture > Local Pictures and upload visual elements, such as images of Babylon's iconic walls, towering ziggurats, influential kings, or significant artifacts.

-• Click an image, choose Crop to Shape, and select a frame style to match your layout.
+• Click an image, choose Crop to Shape, and select a frame style that complements your timeline's overall aesthetic.

-• Repeat for each milestone to make your timeline more visual and engaging.
+• Repeat this for each milestone to create a visually rich and engaging timeline.

 EdrawMax Interface - Insert Images to Timeline